rwk506/Coursera_RepData_ActivityMonitoring/PA1_template.md

 ## [1] "Median of total number of steps per day =  37.383"
 ```

-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+These values are very similar to those before imputing the data.
+The impact of the imputing technique used seems to push the mean and median values towards the mean value of all the steps.
+This does make sense, because we are using the mean at each interval to fill in the missing data.

 <br /><br />